SMC-AAU-CPH/smc-cph.github.io/_posts/2022-08-23-kristeic_team_blog_post.md

 Jack is a violinist and computer musician from Mirfield, a small town between Manchester and Leeds in northern England.
 He’s played the violin for 18 years (a realisation which has made him feel old) and has a BA in Music from Carleton College in Northfield, Minnesota, USA, where he discovered his love for electro-acoustic composition and technologically extended violin performance, as well as film and video art.

-After spending the last few years working in arts marketing for theatre and opera on both sides of the Atlantic, he’s looking forward to continuing to explore his passion for all things MCT, particularly human-computer interaction and instrument design.
+After spending the last few years working in arts marketing for theatre and opera on both sides of the Atlantic, he’s looking forward to continuing to explore his passion for all things SMC, particularly human-computer interaction and instrument design.

 Outside of music he can be found watching Formula 1, thinking he’s Gordon Ramsay while cooking questionable food, or playing strategy and simulation video games.